Brunus-Labs/discordwrap/README.md

 Auth token is set.

 This library does NOT (yet) implement the discord gateway, as there are plenty of other libraries that are much better for bot building.
-This library is targeted at developers that are not building an interactive but, but need the ability to use the discord api in another project.
+This library is targeted at developers that are not building an interactive bot, but need the ability to use the discord api in another project.

 ## Use cases